a) Procedure to Determine Average Volatile

 3) Direct

-Measurement to Determine the Maximum Organic Vapor Pressure of a Hazardous
+Maximum Organic Vapor Pressure of a Hazardous

 Secondary Material

 A) Sampling.
-A sufficient
+Enough samples

-other person that stores or treats the hazardous secondary material and
+or treats the hazardous secondary material and documented in a site sampling

-documented in a site sampling plan.
-This plan must describe the procedure by
+plan.
+This plan must describe the procedure by which representative samples of

-which representative samples of the hazardous secondary material are collected
+the hazardous secondary material are collected so that a minimum loss of

-such that a minimum loss of organics occurs throughout the sample collection
+organics occurs throughout the sample collection and handling process and by

-and handling process and by which sample integrity is maintained.
-A copy of the
+which sample integrity is maintained.
+A copy of the written sampling plan must

-written sampling plan must be maintained at the facility.
-An example of
+be maintained at the

-acceptable sample collection and handling procedures may be found in Reference
+handling procedures may be found in Reference Method 25D (Determination of the

 720.111(b).